Health Education and Information

 Together with the OHSU Center for Women's Health, we host a chapter of Mended Hearts.
 Join us for peer-to-peer mentoring, advice from cardiovascular experts, and support as you navigate life after a heart attack or other cardiac event.

-First Wednesday each month, beginning February 7, 2018
+Join us: First Wednesday each month, beginning March 7, 2018

 Center for Women's Health